Enderlook/Net-State-Machine/README.md

     /// Determines that subscribed delegates on children are run first.
     ChildFirst = 2,

-    /// Determines that subscribed delegates on parents are run first from (exluding) the last common parent between the two states.
+    /// Determines that subscribed delegates on parents are run first from (excluding) the last common parent between the two states.
     ParentFirstWithCulling = 3,

     /// Determines that subscribed delegates on children are run first until reach (excluding) the last common parent between the two states.